 Interested cities or city consortia can respond by providing as much information as possible in the intake form, available here, with the details of their projects.

-The call is open for six weeks after its launch after which applications will be assessed and a personalised follow-up will be assured regarding the matchmaking services that the Smart Cities Marketplace can provide you with.
+The call is open continuously open and applications will be assessed and a personalised follow-up will be assured regarding the matchmaking services that the Smart Cities Marketplace can provide you with.
 A response within the timeframe of the current call will ensure that your application is followed up promptly.
-The current call runs from 16 February until 31 March.
 However, the intake form is permanently available on the website, in case you would like to apply at a later stage (further calls will follow).
-If you need help with filling out the intake form, you may consult the Guidance Document (also see below) available, or contact the Smart Cities Marketplace via the helpdesk.
+If you need help filling out the intake form, consult the Guidance Document (also see below) available, or contact the Smart Cities Marketplace via the helpdesk.

 To be eligible for the call, applications must comply with the following minimum requirements: